PYangLab/scMultiBench/README.md

 ## Evaluation Pipeline

 All evaluation pipelines can be found within the [evaluation_pipelines](https://github.com/PYangLab/scMultiBench/tree/main/evaluation_pipelines) folder.
-Example datasets are stored in the 'example_data' folder.
-For spatial registration data, users are required to download it from [link](https://drive.google.com/drive/folders/1pS3GzJrCipB13Am3PVjCfzPtXgTHm7wv?usp=share_link), and then put it in the 'example_data/spatial/' folder.
+Example datasets are stored in the 'data' folder.
+For spatial registration data, users are required to download it from [link](https://drive.google.com/drive/folders/1pS3GzJrCipB13Am3PVjCfzPtXgTHm7wv?usp=share_link), and then put it in the 'data/spatial/' folder.

 ## Dataset